-In the line of handmade gifts also fall beeswax food wraps.
+In line of handmade gifts also fall beeswax food wraps.
 I’ve made them in the past and people loved them.
 They are a great alternative to glad wrap in the kitchen.
 And because I made them myself I made sure to use really original fabric with vibrant colours.
 If you want to learn how to make your own wraps, I have two classes on Skillshare.com.
-The beginner’s class teaches you the basics in detail while the advanced class focuses on additional ingredients, aside from the beeswax.
+The beginner’s class teaches you the basics in detail while the advanced class focuses on additional ingredients, aside from beeswax.

 Something I used to make with my grandma years ago is handmade paper.
 You can create cards, beautiful letters, pictures, and even paintings.
 It requires a bit of work but it’s well worth it.
 You can even incorporate dried flowers if you have them handy.
 Check out this video to learn how to make paper.

 The last idea I want to mention is handmade creams, body butters, scrubs, or deodorant.
 Depending on the person you’re planning to give it to, you can create something fitting for them specifically.
 I really enjoy creating new recipes and you can find lots of information on different ingredients here.
 Just make sure to tailor it to the person (people?) you want to give it to.
 There’s nothing worse than a skin condition from a Christmas gift.